pedromartinez079/Personal-Projects/README.md

 #
 # Bitcoin BB Bot
 - Python app that monitors Bitcoin stock information and makes automatic trades looking for profits
-- It uses Bollinger Band indicator for 15 minutes time frame and line regressions.
+- It uses Bollinger Band indicator for 1 hour time frame and linear regressions.
 Buys on middle and/or lower bands and sells on upper band
 - Status: Test, live trading over Binance exchange
 #